ddcroft73/ft-migrater_/cli_usage.md

   - Only a Home\Start path is required to run the demo.
 THe files may be moved anywhere into existing directories if desired.
 ---

+fakes.py attempts to offer a clean precise file and directory setup with which to test [ft-migrater]().
+If for any reason the program exits, it will clean up all directories ad files if any it has created.
+Since all directories created will be removed it is not allowed to create sub directories for the demo inside pre-existing directoreis.
+If the user does not create the destination and wishes to move the demo files in preexisting directories, thes directories will not be removed but the files will be tracked down and desleted one by one.

+---
 ~~~
 Usage:  --flag<homepath> <numfiles> <destinationpath>